kotmatroskin92/selenium_robot/README.md

-# Selenium Robot Framework
+# Selenium and Appium Robot Framework
-## Python 3 and Robot Framework.
+## Python 3.7 and Robot Framework.
 This framework used for selenium web and api testing using PageObject.
 Can generate allure report.
 ## Install framework:
 - install Python 3.7